O&P Design Software: Why Clinical Control Matters More Than Automation

 Elongation should not be trial and error

-Socket elongation often turns into repeated adjustments.
+Socket elongation often becomes an iterative process of repeated adjustments.
 Too much extension affects comfort.
 Too little requires rework.
 This back-and-forth slows down the process.

 A more controlled approach uses geometry-aware behavior: